-Daughter A and I flew to Biarritz, where we met Daughter N to walk most of the Camino Vasco del Interior from Irun to Burgos – planning a bit more than 200 km over 12 days.
+Daughter A and I flew to Biarritz, where we met Daughter N to walk most of the Camino Vasco del Interior and Camino Bayona from Irun to Burgos – planning a bit more than 200 km over 12 days.

 Since I don’t regularly watch TV or movies, airplane entertainment is novel.
 A special movie (really good, really bad or just something that catches my fancy) provides a break from my “normal” and re-sets my mood for adventure or vacation.